 What was your cancer diagnosis and how was it discovered?

 Hodgkin's Disease Stage 4B.
 I was 15 years old and noticed my exercise endurance and singing voice started to diminish.
 This was combined with significant weight loss, lethargy, and constantly feeling ill.
 Eventually, I got a chest X-ray that showed a large amount of disease.
 I went immediately from the x-ray to a CT scan and was admitted that night.
+Although my diagnosis and treatment were hard on me, and losing my hair was difficult as a teenager, I was inspired by my medical staff and went on to become an oncologist and work with patients at the very hospital I was treated at.

 What is the biggest piece of advice you have for newly diagnosed patients?